Caused by the same fungus Phytophthora palmivora, the disease is known by various names depending on the plant organ that is affected.This

 Common insect pests attacking durian are the fruit borers (Tonica lagaropis and Conogethes punctiferalis), shot-hole borer, and psyllids.

-Although it is only the fruit borer that has a significant contribution in directly reducing durian yield, the other insect pests can play an indirect role in increasing the incidence of Phytophthora infection either by creating entryways for the fungal pathogen or by decreasing the resistance of the trees against the disease.
+Although it is only the fruit borer that has a significant contribution indirectly reducing durian yield, the other insect pests can play an indirect role in increasing the incidence of Phytophthora infection either by creating entryways for the fungal pathogen or by decreasing the resistance of the trees against the disease.

-External symptoms of fruit borer infestation are visible on the durian fruit.
-These include brownish feces and holes on the rind of the fruits.
 The holes are made by the caterpillars which bore into the fruit.
 The caterpillars are hatched from eggs laid on the rind by the female moth.

 Other host plants of the durian fruit borer are cacao, chico, citrus, jackfruit, papaya, rambutan, and eggplant.

-1. Light trapping to reduce adult population.
+1. Light trapping to reduce the adult population.

 2. Remove and burn or bury infested and fallen fruits.

-the fruits to a single fruit per bunch because the adult moth prefers to lay
+3. Prune the fruits to a single fruit per bunch because the adult moth prefers to lay eggs on the rind between adjoining fruits.

-by placing a wedge (stick or any material) in between them.
+Otherwise, separate adjoining fruits by placing a wedge (stick or any material) in between them.

 4. Bag the fruits 2-3 weeks after fruit set with plastic bags provided with slits or holes to drain water that may accumulate inside.
-The bags will prevent the female moths from laying their eggs on the rind.
-Remove these bags about 2 weeks before harvest because bagged fruits have unnatural pale colors.

 5. Eliminate alternate hosts from the orchard when the durian trees are about to commence fruiting or include these plants in the pest control management program.

-6. Spray insecticides when infestation is heavy.
-The use of chemical pesticides should be
+6. Spray insecticides when the infestation is heavy.

-considered with extreme caution because they can kill the natural enemies of
+The use of chemical pesticides should be considered with extreme caution because they can kill the natural enemies of insect pests.

-The psyllids (Allocarsidara incognita) lay eggs on the unopened leaves.
-The nymphs have body coverings that appear cottony white.
 They suck the young leaves causing yellowish spots and, if not controlled, severe infestation may cause dying of the tree.

 REFERENCES